lilydionne/Credit_Risk_Analysis/README.md

  - Use the RandomOverSampler and SMOTE algorithms to oversample the data
  - Use the ClusterCentroids algorithm to undersample the data
  - Use SMOTEEN to both oversample and undersample the data
- - And last, use BalancedRandomForestClassifier and EasyEnsembleClassifier to reduce bias
+ - And lastly, use BalancedRandomForestClassifier and EasyEnsembleClassifier to reduce bias

 ## Results

+- RandomOverSampler
+  - Accuracy Score:
+- SMOTE
+  - Accuracy Score:
+- ClusterCentroids
+  - Accuracy Score:
+- SMOTTEN
+  - Accuracy Score:
+- BalancedRandomForestClassifier
+  - Accuracy Score:
+- EasyEnsembleClassifier
+  - Accuracy Score:

+## Summary